-Perception Quiz (5%): Administered at the beginning of the final class session 12/03 Tuesday.
+Perception Quiz (5%): Administered at the beginning of the class session Friday April 3rd.
 You will be asked to identify or discriminate sounds presented to you via the computer.
 The sounds to be used will be selected from either Smalley's exercises or the exercises available through my web page.
-The quiz will take approximately 10-15 minutes.
+The quiz will take approximately 15 minutes.

-Production Quiz (5%): Administered during the final class sessions: Tuesday 11/26 and Tuesday 12/03 (after the perception quiz), I will meet with each of you for 5 minutes and ask you to produce various sounds by reading from the IPA transcription.
-You will sign up for a time slot in advance (either for a Tuesday class, or an office hour time if you prefer).
+Production Quiz (5%): Administered during the following class sessions: Friday April 3rd, Monday April 6th, or final class day Wednesday April 22nd.
+I will meet with each of you for 5-6 minutes and ask you to produce various sounds by reading from the IPA transcription.
+You will sign up for a time slot in advance.